1. An overview of data protection

 In the event that third-party cookies are used or if cookies are used for analytical purposes, we will separately notify you in conjunction with this Data Protection Policy and, if applicable, ask for your consent.

-Our website uses Cookie Content technology from Cookiebot to obtain your consent to the storage of certain cookies on your end device and to document this in a data protection-compliant manner.
+Our website uses consent technology from Cookiebot to obtain your consent to the storage of certain cookies on your end device or for the use of certain technologies and to document this in a data protection-compliant manner.
 The provider of this technology is Cybot A/S, Havnegade 39, 1058 Copenhagen, Denmark (hereinafter “Cookiebot”).

 Server log files